margaretstorey/mixed-methods/mixed-methods.md

 - Conference page limits may make it particularly challenging to share sufficient details on all methods used.
-These details may be available in other publications or supplementary materials (but consideration to this issue should be taken into consider with blind reviewing).
+These details may be available in other publications or supplementary materials.
-- The other guidelines should also be consulted in terms of acceptable deviations for the various methods used.
+- The other guidelines should be consulted in terms of acceptable deviations for the various methods used.

 ## Invalid Criticisms

-- In the case of non-equal research designs (see below), rejecting the paper on the basis of limitations of the methods (e.g., few participants) only that are not fatal flaws.
+- In the case of non-equal research designs, rejecting the paper on the basis of limitations of a minor method (e.g., few participants) is not a fatal flaw.
 - See the guidelines for the other methods used.

 ## Notes

-- Multi-methodology research is sometimes referred to as multi-method, blended research, and integrative research (see P. 118 Johnson 2008, add refs.).
-Mixed method research is seen as a special case of multi-methodology research that blends quantitative (deductive) and qualitative (qualitative) research.
 - The distinction between quantitative and qualitative research should not be conflated with qualitative and quantitative data alone.
-Quantitative research is deductive research (and more often relies on quantitative data) while qualitative research is inductive research (which more often relies on qualitative research).
+Quantitative research is used by many authors to refer to deductive research (and more often relies on quantitative data) while qualitative research is inductive research (which more often relies on qualitative research).
+- Multi-methodology research is sometimes referred to as multi-method, blended research, and integrative research (see P. 118 Johnson 2008).
+Mixed method research is sometimes seen as a special case of multi-methodology research that blends deductive and inductive research, or mixes methods that rely on quantitative and qualitative data.
 - The terms “methodology” and “method” are frequently used interchangeably.
 In mixed method research, the term method often refers to methodology, not just a data collection method.
 - For multi-method research, it is important to distinguish between using different methods of collecting data (e.g., as part of an inductive case study) to using different research strategies (e.g., complementing an inductive case study with a deductive experiment in a later stage of the research).
-- Some of the experts on mixed methods use specific terms to refer to core mixed method designs (e.g, Convergent mixed methods, Explanatory sequential mixed methods, Exploratory sequential mixed methods are defined by Creswell & Creswell, 2007 and Quantitatively driven approaches/designs, Qualitatively driven approaches/designs, Interactive or equal status designs are used by
+- Some experts on mixed methods use specific terms to refer to core mixed method designs (e.g, Convergent mixed methods, Explanatory sequential mixed methods, Exploratory sequential mixed methods are defined by Creswell & Creswell, 2007 and Quantitatively driven approaches/designs, Qualitatively driven approaches/designs, Interactive or equal status designs are used by